OMGBiscuits/whitepaper-philosophy/slides/index.md

 "Cold Hard Cash"

 Note:
-Bitcoin failure is tied to the literal assumption here Peers are entities, could be people, could be businesses, could be groups, could be countries Bitcoin doesn't care
+Bitcoins failure is tied to the literal assumption here let's dissect.
+Peers are entities, could be people, could be businesses, could be groups, could be countries Bitcoin doesn't care
 Cash is a representation of finality, not an actual item.